Conservation in the United States: John Muir

 John Muir was one of the founding fathers of the preservation movement in the United States in the late 19th century.
 He believed that nature had intrinsic value and viewed nature as a sacred religious temple, which opposed the view of many utilitarian conservationists.
 One of Muir’s first endeavors was helping create Yosemite National Park.
 He first visited Yosemite in 1868 and went back annually until 1871.
 These visits ultimately led to his support to create Yosemite National Park nearly 20 years later in 1890.

 Starting in the 1870s, when Muir first arrived, until 1930 there was a mass removal of Native American people from their homeland in Yosemite National Park.
 The majority of these people were from the Miwok tribe, which according to author Robert Enberg of the John Muir Newsletter, Muir characterized as “poor, lazy, and dirty” and according to author Jedediah Purdy as “four legged animal people”.

 In 1901, Muir published the essay “Our National Parks” which was used to promote tourism to national parks.
 He assured future visitors and readers that most of the Native Americans were dead or civilized into useless innocence.
 This furthered the prominence of the racist ideologies Muir had to the Miwok tribe and other tribes he dealt with around the country.

 After the creation of Yosemite National Park, Muir as well as the United States government pushed for the creation of Yellowstone and Glacier National Park.
 This led to the removal and killing of Native peoples.
 Early preservationists like Muir believed that these Native people were “‘primitives’ who were obstructing the progress of the nation's destiny” (544).
 These racist beliefs have been coined by historian Mark Spence as “the justifying myth”(544). which the government's and preservationists like Muir’s used to rationalize their political ideologies towards native people.

 John Muir is remembered because of his respect for the non-human world and his unique view of nature.
-However, according to Jedediah Purdy, Muir’s views of Native people cannot be excused as “casual” for the time period he lived in.
-Overall, his impact on the early preservation movement has been monumental and still impacts us today.
+However, Jedediah Purdy argued that Muir's views should not be dismissed as merely the "casual" racism of his time, noting that they appear less tied to the organized racial theorizing of contemporaries like Madison Grant, but that this context explains rather than excuses them.
+Muir's legacy in the preservation movement remains significant, and scholars continue to debate how his advocacy for wilderness intersected with his views on Native peoples.